 The Eastern teams tended to stick with the old-style of play while the Western schools were more comfortable with the open passing game.
 Since there had been little interconference play, Harvard, Yale, and Army were apples and oranges to Michigan, Wisconsin, and Notre Dame.
 No one was really sure how to compare them to one another.
 The Western schools also had the disadvantage in that many East Coast sports reporters were biased toward the Eastern schools and their style of play.

 Since 1887, Notre Dame had worked her way up to the top of the Western Conference, even nabbing the title in 1909.
-Louis “Red” Salmon (1902) and Harry Miller (1909) garnered third team All-America nods before Gus Dorais became the first Notre Dame player to earn first team in 1913.
+Louis “Red” Salmon (1902) and Harry Miller (1909) garnered third team All-America nods before Gus Dorais became the first Notre Dame player to earn first team recognition in 1913.
 In 1912, the Notre Dame football team chalked up its first undefeated, untied season, under the helm of Coach Jack Marks, a Dartmouth man who taught the Notre Dame squad Eastern tactics.
 While Marks never lost a game in his two years, the record was against light schedules that brought in little revenue.
 The administration, students, and alumni knew Notre Dame athletics could do better.

 In this vein, Notre Dame hired the talented and much sought-after Jesse Harper of Wabash College in December 1912.
 Harper, who played under Coach Amos Alonzo Stagg at the University of Chicago, would assume his post of Athletic Director and coach of all varsity sports at Notre Dame in September 1913.
 In those nine months, he worked hard on behalf of the Blue and Gold to schedule the most competitive opponents possible and to fill the bleachers, and thus the coffers.
 Due to conflicts within the Western Conference, Harper sought to schedule teams outside of the Midwest, which proved fortuitous in the long-run for Notre Dame.
 The 1913 schedule was one of the most difficult Notre Dame had seen to that point with six of seven opponents Notre Dame had never faced before.